YuanxinPan/PPPx_bin/README.md

 # Note

 - The binary was built with gcc 11.3.0 on Ubuntu 22.04
-- Initial position should be provided in the RINEX-OBS header
-- ERP file should contain 3 days records
 - Please create an issue if you encounter any issues related to the software

 # Contact